-- The definition of dependents includes the wife and children (the latter whether natural, adopted or in care, being limited to up to 25 years of age.
-This definition of dependents shall also include dependent brothers, sisters and direct relatives in an ascending line provided that the Director of Inland Revenue is satisfied that these are dependents of the beneficiary of the Programme.
+- The definition of dependants includes the wife and children (the latter whether natural, adopted or in care, being limited to up to 25 years of age.
+This definition of dependants shall also include dependent brothers, sisters and direct relatives in an ascending line provided that the Director of Inland Revenue is satisfied that these are dependents of the beneficiary of the Programme.
 Employees are also provided for i.e. carers/servants and other persons that may have been in the employ of the applicant for the preceding two years.

 - GRP Property Purchase requirements have been set at:

 - purchase price of immovable in Malta €275,000

 - purchase price of property in Gozo and the South of Malta €220,000